PyrrhicShadow/Another-Match-3/README.md

 * Save system
 * Music and sounds! (sorta)
 * Beautiful royalty-free art (see Credits for sources)
-* Available in English and French
+* Available in English, French, and toki pona!
     * Japanese and Polish under construction
     * more languages on request and with help